-Biden administration to impose tough economic sanctions on Russia over cyberspying, efforts to influence presidential election
+Biden administration imposes significant economic sanctions on Russia over cyberspying, efforts to influence presidential election

 “But we do believe that this information puts the burden on the Russian government to explain its action and takes steps to address this disturbing pattern of behavior,” the senior administration official said.
 “We expressed those concerns directly to the government of Russia.”

-The new executive order will be focused on Russian activities outside its borders and “is intended to signal to the Russian government that its destabilizing behavior is unacceptable and that the United States will impose economically impactful costs if it continues or escalates,” the senior official said.
+The new executive order focuses on Russian activities outside its borders and “is intended to signal to the Russian government that its destabilizing behavior is unacceptable and that the United States will impose economically impactful costs if it continues or escalates,” the senior official said.

-It will include a range of actions that can be sanctioned, including cyberattacks, election interference and foreign corruption.
+It includes a range of actions that can be sanctioned, including cyberattacks, election interference and foreign corruption.

 “It’s good to clearly message our priorities to Russia,” said Andrea Kendall-Taylor, a senior fellow at the Center for a New American Security.
 “By packaging a response to several things at once, the administration can get off the back foot and move on its agenda.
 What we don’t want is to always be in response mode to Russia.”